netceteragroup/skele/docs/docs/usage.md

 # Reads

-Reads are meant to standadize the way content is "read" into the application state and provide extension points for transformations.
+Reads are meant to standardize the way content is "read" into the application state and provide extension points for transformations.

 A read is in essence a saga.